-- In 2009, male students in Illinois had an average score that was not found to be significantly different from that of female students.
-In 2000, male students in Illinois had an average score that was not found to be significantly different from that of female students. - In 2009, male students in Illinois had an average scale score in mathematics (240) that was not significantly different from that of male students in public schools across the nation (240).
-Similarly, female students in Illinois had an average scale score (237) that was not significantly different from that of female students across the nation (238). - In Illinois, the average scale score of male students in 2009 was higher than the scores of male students in 2000, 2003, and 2005, but not found to be significantly different from the score of male students in 2007. - In Illinois, the average scale score of female students in 2009 was higher than the scores of female students in 2000, 2003, and 2005, but not found to be significantly different from the score of female students in 2007.
+- In 2011, male students in Illinois had an average score in mathematics (240) that was not significantly different from that of female students (238).
+In 2000, male students in Illinois had an average score in mathematics (224) that was not significantly different from that of female students (222). - In 2011, male students in Illinois had an average scale score in mathematics (240) that was not significantly different from that of male students in public schools across the nation (241).
+Similarly, female students in Illinois had an average scale score (238) that was not significantly different from that of female students across the nation (239). - In Illinois, the average scale score of male students in 2011 was higher than the scores of male students in 2000, 2003, and 2005, but not significantly different from the scores of male students in 2007 and 2009. - In Illinois, the average scale score of female students in 2011 was higher than the scores of female students in 2000, 2003, and 2005, but not significantly different from the scores of female students in 2007 and 2009.